Arch-Con opens Denver office in Cherry Creek neighborhood, first project underway

-“Our expertise in the industrial construction process from concept to completion allows the company to be a partner with the client and not just a service provider,” Arch-Con Senior Vice President and Colorado Regional Manager Chris Heath said.
+“Our expertise in the industrial construction process from concept to completion allows the company to be a partner with the client and not just a service provider,” Arch-Con Founder and CEO Michael G. Scheurich said.
 “We strive to work with our clients on the front-end of a project to understand their ideas and fulfill their development objectives.”

 Commercial general contractor Arch-Con was founded in 2000 and is headquartered in Houston.
 Arch-Con opened a Dallas office in 2016, opened an Austin office in early 2021 and is bullish on the Mile High City.

 “We are fortunate to have key, tenured individuals join our team that know Denver well,” Scheurich said.
 “We believe these members coupled with Arch-Con’s unique business model will contribute well to the commercial real estate landscape in Denver.”

 Arch-Con is unique in that the company is structured into distinct and separate divisions with a team of experts in their respective fields of industrial, office, hospitality, multifamily, corporate interiors, hospitality, retail and community.

 Two Denver-based leaders, Chad Headlee and Erin Kelley, recently joined Arch-Con.

 Chad Headlee serves as vice president for Arch-Con in Denver with nearly 30 years in the construction industry and more than 20 years of project management and executive experience.
 Headlee has led various design-build, LEED certified and build-to-suit projects totaling more than $500 million in various project types from high-end office buildings to convention centers.